DrAlzahraniProjects/csusb_spring2025_cse6550_team4/README.md

 ### Step 7: Access the Chatbot

-For Streamlit:

-- Once the container starts, Open browser at http://localhost:2504/team4s25.
+Once the container starts, Open browser at http://localhost:2504/team4s25.

 ### Step 8: Run the script to stop and remove the Docker image and container :